How to improve browser security and privacy in Chrome and other browsers

 How a filtering DNS service can add another layer

 Browser settings are useful on their own, but they become stronger when combined with a filtering DNS service.
-This is where services such as NextDNS or Cloudflare can add value.
+This is where services such as NextDNS, or a Cloudflare resolver specifically configured to provide security filtering, can add another layer.

 A DNS filtering service can help block access to known malicious domains, phishing pages, deceptive advertising networks, trackers, or other unwanted destinations before the browser fully loads the content.
 That does not mean every harmful page will always be blocked, but it can reduce exposure earlier in the connection process.